Sign Up for a Free Account

 Overview

-Restless sleep disorder is a new pediatric sleep disorder characterized by frequent body movements during sleep and daytime impairment.
+Restless sleep disorder is a relatively new pediatric sleep disorder characterized by frequent body movements during sleep and daytime impairment.
 Since its characterization, potential pathophysiologic mechanisms have been identified, particularly the association with iron deficiency.
 Alteration in cyclic alternating pattern and heart rate variability brings to light some of the possible contributing mechanisms.
 Treatment with oral or intravenous iron supplementation has been highly effective.
 Comorbid parasomnias or other disorders can further contribute to sleep disruption and daytime symptoms.
+One study has identified that restless sleep disorder may also be present in adults.

 Key points